ayak2002/Multimodal_ML_Project/diverse_channel_vit/README.md

+DISCLAIMER: THIS IS THE README OF THE ORIGINAL PAPER, NOT WRITTEN BY OUR GROUP

-A Pytorch implementation for Diverse Channel ViT (DiChaViT) in our [paper](https://arxiv.org/pdf/2405.16419).
+A Pytorch implementation for Diverse Channel ViT (DiChaViT) in the [paper](https://arxiv.org/pdf/2405.16419).
 This code was tested using Pytorch 2.4.1+cu121 and Python 3.10.

 If you find our work useful, please consider citing: